How to Foster Empathy for Bullying Prevention

 Sometimes, children simply don’t understand the repercussions of their behaviors.
 They don’t mean any harm, but their mind doesn’t grasp the impact of their actions.
 Therefore, always make a habit of talking to your child about what happens to the other person due to their behavior.

-Make sure to tackle issues such as spreading rumors, gossiping, being violent, calling others names, leaving some people out, and more.
+Make sure to tackle issues such as spreading rumors, gossiping, being violent, calling others names, leaving some people out, and ridiculing them for their personal interests.
 That way, they’ll learn to think before taking action, and they’ll consider how the other person will feel.

 It’s also best if your child’s school works on preventing bullying by using a program that promotes an overall positive school climate using age-appropriate lessons.
 Make sure to check the school’s efforts in that area.